DigitalForgeLLC/ticket-smith-resources/design_request_template.md

 ## Content Guidelines

 ### What TO Do
-- **Be conservative:** When in doubt, leave a section blank with title only
+- **Be conservative:** When in doubt, leave a section with just the title and a blank line
 - **Quotes:** Quote user's exact words when they provide specific requirements
 - **Stay factual:** Only include explicitly stated information
 - **Group logically:** Organize related items together for clarity